 lies in its neck and is labelled Alpha.

 Altair and the stars of Aquila

 The name of the constellation’s brightest star, Altair, comes from the Arabic al-nasr al-ta’ir, meaning ‘flying eagle’ or ‘vulture’.
-Ptolemy called this star Aetus, the eagle, the same as the constellation.
+The Greeks, including Aratus and Ptolemy, called this star Aetus (Ἀετός), the eagle, the same as the whole constellation.
 The German scholar Paul Kunitzsch notes that the Babylonians and Sumerians referred to Altair as the eagle star, testimony to an even more ancient origin of the name.
 Altair’s neighbouring stars Beta and Gamma Aquilae lie in the eagle’s neck and in its left shoulder respectively, according to Ptolemy’s description.
 These two stars have their own names, Alshain and Tarazed, which come from a Persian translation of an old Arabic word meaning ‘the balance’.

 Altair forms one corner of the so-called Summer Triangle with the stars Vega and Deneb, found in the constellations Lyra and Cygnus respectively.
 A charming eastern myth visualizes the stars of Aquila and those of Lyra as two lovers separated by the river of the Milky Way, able to meet on just one day each year when magpies collect to form a bridge across the celestial river.

 The southern part of Aquila was subdivided by Ptolemy into a now-obsolete constellation called Antinous, visualized on some maps as being held in the eagle’s claws.